freight-hub/freighthub-frontend-challenge/README.md

 Business need
 ===

-The main objective of this list is for the customer to check all the shipments in progress at a glance.
+The main goal of the list is for the customer to check all the shipments in progress at a glance.
 This allows users to take faster decisions and plan ahead of time.

 Providing information to the customer increases transparency and reduces communication issue.

 Use cases
 ===

-- The customer shall be able to see all the available shipments in pages of 20 elements per page.
+- The user shall be able to see all the available shipments in pages of 20 elements per page.
-- The customer shall be able to search for shipments and sort by different fields.
+- The user shall be able to search for shipment id and sort by different fields.
-- The customer shall be able to see the position of the shipments on a map.
+- The user shall be able to see the shipment information on a shipment details page
+- The user shall be able to update the shipment name

 The interactions should not refresh the page.